 Benefits of Using Cash

-Since cash represents the monetary value you actually have, it makes budgeting simple.
-If you have $100 in cash to spend for the weekend, for instance, you’re focused to make careful decisions in how you spend that finite cash amount.
+• Since cash represents the monetary value you actually have, it makes budgeting simple.
+If you have $100 in cash to spend for the weekend, for instance, you’re focused on making careful decisions about how you spend that finite cash amount.
 After you’ve depleted your cash, you can’t make additional purchases until you have more cash.

 Drawbacks of Using Cash

-For example, if your car unexpectedly needs a repair that costs $800, but you only have $500 in cash to pay upfront, you’ll have to make a tough decision.
-You might be forced to shop around for a cheaper car repair shop, spend time negotiating a lower price with the current mechanic, or possibly wait on the repair until you have the additional funds necessary.
-All of this can cost you extra time, and possibly earning potential if you rely on your car to drive to work.
+For example, if your car unexpectedly needs a repair that costs $800 but you only have $500 in cash to pay upfront, you’ll have to make a tough decision.
+You might be forced to shop around for a cheaper car repair shop, spend time negotiating a lower price with the current mechanic, or possibly wait to complete the repair until you have the additional funds necessary.
+All of this can cost you extra time and can possibly impact your earnings if you rely on your car to drive to work.

-Aside from fixed purchasing power, physical cash is harder to trace between transactions.
+• Physical cash is harder to trace between transactions.
 Your personal information isn’t tied to cash bills in your pocket.
-This means that if you lose it or it gets stolen, and it’s used by someone else, it’s harder to get back.
+This means that if you lose it or it gets stolen and it’s used by someone else, it’s harder to get back.

 When You Might Consider Using a Credit Card